 Today we are going to learn how to make a proper APA table of contents.
-However, let’s start with some backstory to understand the formatting standards according to the latest issue of the APA manual.
+However, let’s start with some backstory to understand the formatting standards according to the latest APA 7th edition.

 In the present APA table of contents guide, we will show the most convenient and recommendable format for an APA paper.
 The first thing that you need to remember — it can not exceed two pages in size.
 So if the table is a must according to the instructor, you may have to exclude some section headings to fit in.
 It is good to optimize your paper with subheadings, but don’t get obsessed with it.